What Happens If You Don’t Report An Accident At Work?

 Do You Handle Claims For A Workplace Accident On A No Win No Fee Basis?

-Our panel of personal injury solicitors are happy to handle workplace accident claims on a No Win No Fee basis.
-A No Win No Fee agreement, or a Conditional Fee Agreement, is a contract between you and your lawyer.
-These agreements are popular with claimants as it means you have no solicitor fees to pay unless your case succeeds, so there is little to lose.
+Our panel of personal injury solicitors are happy to handle workplace accident claims on a No Win No Fee basis through a Conditional Fee Agreement (CFA).
+This agreement is popular with claimants as it means you have no solicitor fees to pay upfront, during the claims process, or if a case is lost.

 If you’re wondering ‘what happens if you don’t report an injury at work?’ our panel of lawyers can discuss this with you and explore your situation.
 They can then look at the best way to go forward in making a personal injury claim with you.